robertocarroll/robertocarroll/_posts/2009-10-31-martin-parr.markdown

 - The National
 ---

-The photographer Martin Parr is equally celebrated and criticised for his satirical and comic snapshots of ordinary people's lives.
-I talked to him about his controversial career and his latest book, a timely look at the indulgences of the super-rich.
-Published in [The National ](http://www.thenational.ae/arts-culture/art/a-lens-on-luxury?pageCount=0)on 31 October 2009.
+<h2 class="subtitle">The photographer Martin Parr is equally celebrated and criticised for his satirical and comic snapshots of ordinary people's lives.
+I talked to him about his controversial career and his latest book, a timely look at the indulgences of the super-rich.</h2>

 Martin Parr is an English photographer whose vivid and brightly coloured images, often composed around startling juxtapositions, have made him one of the most successful and influential photographers of the past quarter of a century.
 He has an uncanny ability to snatch striking shots from seemingly mundane moments and to elicit humour from the most unlikely places.